-- In FY19, 3,300 RFA cases were filed - It is estimated that 90% of parties who appeared for their hearing watched the educational video - Every family court in the state offers this educational opportunity - Family members or persons offering support are welcome to attend
+- 3,122 RFA cases were filed - It is estimated that 90% of parties who appeared for their hearing watched the educational video either in person or online. - Online videos: ASL version has been viewed 729 times since 2016.
+Since 2019 the Plaintiff version has been viewed 342 times and the Defendant version been viewed 245 times. - Every family court in the state offers this educational opportunity - Family members or persons offering support are welcome to attend